 Instructions to redeem the CalTopo and Gaia GPS subscriptions will be distributed during the module on mapping.

 Redemption instructions to our other recommended vendors will be sent after the first four assignments.
 In particular, you will be required to:

 - Submit a goal trip;

 - Research environmental and route conditions;

-- Submit a gear list;
+- Submitting a gear list.

-These high standards are by design.
+This standard is by design.
 We want students to engage with the content, not simply register for the perks.

 The full curriculum and schedule is available.